chasefleming/elem-go/examples/htmx-counter/README.md

 ## Asynchronous Updates with htmx

-The counter is updated asynchronously using htmx.
-When the "Increment" button is clicked, htmx sends a POST request to `/increment`, receives the new counter value, and updates the relevant part of the page without reloading.
+The counter is updated asynchronously using `htmx`.
+When the "Increment" button is clicked, `htmx` sends a POST request to `/increment`, receives the new counter value, and updates the relevant part of the page without reloading.

 ## HTML Generation

-The HTML for the page is generated on the server using the elem-go library, with elements such as `button` and `div` created programmatically. htmx attributes are applied directly to elements to enable the asynchronous behavior.
+The HTML for the page is generated on the server using the `elem-go` library, with elements such as `button` and `div` created programmatically. `htmx` attributes are applied directly to elements to enable the asynchronous behavior.

 ## Stopping the Server